Just around la Esquina in San Miguel de Allende

 That’s “Just around the Corner,” but since I’m utilizing my best Spanglish this week in San Miguel de Allende, Mexico, I thought this would be an appropriate title.

 I started planning this trip back in November.
 I found a fabulous Air bnb rental in la Callejon de los Chiquitos bursting with artistic flair and charm.
 Everywhere you look in this four story, one bedroom home there is a new creative detail to admire.
 I was very purposeful in my planning and search for a residence to stay in on this trip.
-I wanted something cerca del centro (near the center of town) as I wanted us to be able to walk everywhere and not have to rent a car.
+I wanted something cerca del centro (near the center of town) as I wanted to be able to walk everywhere and not have to rent a car.

 So, while I was very detailed in my planning concerning where to stay, I pretty much left the week wide open to explore on a whim.
 This week is proving to me that sometimes the best plan is no plan, especially when you teach junior high and are on spring break in Mexico!

-Well, let me say we had a rough plan.
+Well, I had a rough plan.
 Maybe what I should say is sometimes the best plan is a flexible plan.
 The day started out with a planned visit to a Spanish language school in San Miguel de Allende, Instituto Habla Hispana.
 Angelica, the owner allowed us to observe a beginner class.
 La profesora, Socorro, was friendly, energetic, and lead the three students in a very interactive lesson.
 One student, Carol, was also from Houston, one gentleman was from Canada, and the other student, Darcy was a college professor of music staying in residence at the school for five weeks while she is on sabbatical.
 The school comes highly recommended and reviewed, is very reasonably priced, and offers classes for a minimum of one week.
-Hopefully, I can convince my own kids to come with me and mi novio for a week in the summer to study.
+Hopefully, I can convince my own kids to come with me for a week in the summer to study.

-After brunch, I followed my boyfriend Kevin down the narrow cobblestone streets, glad to not be in charge of navigation at the moment.
-He lead us to the Rosewood Hotel, where we took in the sights of the immaculately kept gardens bursting with luscious, colorful blossoms at every turn.
-If you’re in need of a gardening job, I suggest you apply here.
+After brunch, I wandered down more narrow cobblestone streets and made my way to the luxurious Rosewood Hotel, where I took in the sights of the immaculately kept gardens bursting with colorful blossoms at every turn.
+If you’re in the market for a gardening job, I suggest you apply here.
 They must need an army of them to keep this place up to par.Across the street on my way out of the Rosewood, I spotted an incredibly gargantuan bougainvillea draped over a stone wall leading to the boutique hotel, Nena.

-With only 6 guest rooms, a fantastic rooftop patio with a pool, an elegant yet chill ambiance, and Juan the bartender who made an excellent Margarita, I would say this would be on the top of my list of dream places to stay.
+With only 6 guest rooms, a fantastic rooftop patio with a pool, an elegant yet chill ambiance, and Juan the bartender who made an excellent Margarita, I would say this would be on the top of my list of places to stay.
 For today however, the rooftop bar, open to the public, gave me a chance to experience this lovely hotel.

 Leaving the Santa Monica, I followed another bougainvillea lined street and enjoyed the walk back into the center where I was staying.
 It was definitely time for a siesta.
-For a day of unplanned wandering around, I think we learned that especially in this city, you never know what magical discoveries may await you just around la esquina.
+For a day of unplanned wandering around, I learned that especially in this city, you never know what magical discoveries may await you just around la esquina.